 CCleaner is also worth mentioning here because it allows you to clean history and cache files.
-You can also manage your startup applications quickly and easily with CCleaner.
-This way you can free some space resulting efficiency of OS increases.
+You can also manage your startup applications quickly and easily with CCleaner, which can free up some space and increase OS efficiency.

 Step 4: Look for Behavior Changes

-No doubt laptop does give users freedom to use it where ever they want but it has also changed our habits.
-Uneven surfaces, like a blanket, pillow, or your lap, obstruct laptop’s airflow because in most laptops vents are situated on the bottom.
+No doubt laptop does give users the freedom to use it where ever they want, but it has also changed our habits.
+Uneven surfaces, like a blanket, pillow, or your lap, obstruct the laptop’s airflow because in most laptops vents are situated on the bottom.

 Invest in a Laptop Cooler or Cooling Pad To Reduce Overheating Laptop Problem